gar1t/psycho/README.md

 See CherryPy's static.py for how they do this.

+### Use sendfile in psycho_static

+This may also be premature optimization thinking, but it may be considerably more efficient to use file:sendfile rather than read/write the file.

+Measure first.

 ## Notes From CherryPy

 CherryPy provides a straight forward WSGI server implementation.